Scott Boland: International career

 His next run in the ODI team was in Australia's tour of Sri Lanka in July and August 2016, where Boland played in two of the five ODI matches on the tour, and one of the T20 internationals.
 In the ODI matches, he played twice, taking two wickets at 32, as Australia convincingly won the ODI series.
 In the T20 internationals Boland played in one match in the series fetching 3/26 from his four overs in the match, for his best T20 figures in his career.

 In 2018, Boland was selected in the Aboriginal XI that toured England to celebrate the 150th anniversary of the 1868 Aboriginal team that traveled to England.
 His brother Nick was also in the squad of 13.
 The 1868 tour was the first time that an Australian sports team had represented the country overseas.
 Boland was a standout on the tour, with some commentators noting he was unplayable at times.
 Over the six matches he took five wickets at an average of 28.40 and was presented with the Taverners Australia Indigenous Cricketer of the Year award.

 In December 2021, Boland was added to Australia's Test squad as bowling cover, ahead of the third match of the 2021–22 Ashes series.
 He made his Test debut on 26 December 2021, against England.
 Boland had his baggy green cap presented to him by Josh Hazlewood.
 He took seven wickets in the match, including 6/7 in England's second innings.
+On taking his sixth wicket, commentator Mark Howard delivered the immortal commentary "Boland's got six at the 'G', build the man a statue!"
 He was awarded the Mullagh Medal for his performance.
 He played in the three final Tests of the Ashes series, taking 18 wickets at an average of 9.55.

-In 2022, Scott Boland was selected for the second test match in a two match test series against the West Indies.
+In 2022, Scott Boland was selected for the second Test match in a two match Test series against the West Indies.
 He was pivotal in breaking the opening partnerships of the West Indies 2nd Innings with a 3 wicket-maiden over, and finished with figures of 3/16 from 10 overs.

+Boland was also selected in the following Test series against South Africa, playing the first two Tests matches.
+Josh Hazlewood replaced him in the third match.
+His figures in both Test matches were economical, with Boland taking 4/42 from 19 overs in the first Test and 3/83 from 29 overs in the second Test.